-Note: The chain-based cut-off saw is equipped with a two-stroke engine and must always be run using a mixture of gasoline and ICS® two-stroke engine oil.
-It is important to accurately measure the amount of oil to be mixed to ensure that correct mixture is obtained.
+Note: The saw is equipped with a two-stroke engine and must always be run using a mixture of gasoline and ICS two-stroke engine oil (25:1).
+It's important to accurately measure the amount of oil to be mixed to ensure that correct mixture is obtained.
 When mixing small amounts of fuel, even small inaccuracies can drastically affect the ratio of the mixture.

-- This engine is designed to be operated on premium unleaded gasoline. - Use high quality, unleaded gasoline with a minimum octane rating of 90.
-If lower octane gasoline is used, engine temperature will increase which will result in a piston seizure and damage to the engine. - Fuel mixture: 25:1 gasoline/oil mixture.
-Incorrect fuel mixture is the number one cause of piston seizure. - Use ICS[®] brand two-stroke engine oil. - Never use two-stroke oil formulated for water-cooled two-cycle engines, such as outboard motor oil. - Never use motor oil intended for four-stroke engines. - Use of water is required to cool bar and chain during break-in period.
+- Use high quality, unleaded gasoline with a minimum octane rating of 90.
+If lower octane gasoline is used, engine temperature will increase which will result in a piston seizure. - Fuel mixture: 25:1 gasoline/oil mixture.
+Incorrect fuel mixture will cause piston seizure. - Use ICS® brand two-stroke engine oil, or other high quality 2-stroke oil that has been formulated for air cooled power equipment. - Never use two-stroke oil formulated for water-cooled two-cycle engines, such as outboard motor oil. - Never use motor oil intended for four-stroke engines.